Julian Smith (politician): Secretary of State for Northern Ireland (2019–2020)

 The decision to dismiss Smith as Northern Ireland Secretary was criticised by a number of prominent political figures in Northern Ireland, including SDLP leader Colum Eastwood who described the move as showing "dangerous indifference" by the Prime Minister.
 Smith had been widely seen as instrumental in securing a cross-party deal to restore the Northern Ireland Executive, after three years without a devolved government in Stormont.
 Tributes to Smith's tenure as Northern Ireland Secretary were paid by NI First Minister Arlene Foster and Taoiseach Leo Varadkar.
 Both praised him for his role in ending the political deadlock.

 Some political commentators expressed their surprise at Smith's dismissal, given his perceived success.
 It was suggested that Smith's testimony to the Northern Ireland Affairs Select Committee in October 2019, in which he described a potential no-deal Brexit as being "a very, very bad idea for Northern Ireland", had influenced the decision to remove him from his position.
 Stephen Bush, political editor of the New Statesman, speculated that the consequence of Johnson's removal of Smith would be the destabilisation of the new power-sharing agreement and increased difficulty in negotiating the details of the "New Protocol".

 Honours

+On 28 October 2019, Smith was appointed Commander of the Order of the British Empire (CBE) in the 2019 Dissolution Honours for political and public service.

 On 4 July 2024, Smith was appointed Knight Commander of the Order of the Bath (KCB) in the 2024 Dissolution Honours for political and public service.